biohacking-village/2019BHV_ancestryreports/README.md

 By the end of this workshop you should have rudimentary knowledge of the genetics that go into a report and know how to build our own admixture (ancestry) reports as well as understand how those reports can be hacked to make racial results different.

 ## Basics of Genetics
 In order to understand this hack you will need to have a basic understanding of genetics.
+Hacking Race - Final.pptx

 ### DNA
 <img src="media/BHV19_hackrace1.png" width="300">